If you're in town then come and visit us at:

 from the front with the hallmark barely visible.
 One person who has

-seen it in person thought there was a hallmark of the head of Diana the
+seen it in person thought there was a hallmark of the head of Diana the Huntress

-also said that Diana is an Austrian silver mark circa 1874-??.
-I have not
+Diana is an Austrian silver mark circa 1874-?.

-St.GEORGE & the DRAGON- View of top
+St.GEORGE and the DRAGON- View of top

 from the back.
 CHRISTIE ROMERO, author of "Warman’s Jewelry", says: "I’ve seen quite a few